Webflow Alternatives (2026) — The Key Competitors

 You don’t really have to worry about any of that if using Webflow.

-Square Online started life as a point-of-sale (POS) solution for accepting in-person transactions.
+Square started life as a point-of-sale (POS) solution for accepting in-person transactions.

-But with the acquisition of the website building tool Weebly — whose technology the platform now incorporates — it has gradually evolved into a solution that lets you build websites and ecommerce stores too.
+But with the acquisition of the website-building tool Weebly — whose technology the platform now incorporates — it has gradually evolved into a solution that lets you build websites and ecommerce stores too: “Square Online.”

-The main reason you might want to opt for Square over Webflow is if you need high-quality point of sale features — given its heritage, Square offers some very strong POS features that, as things stand, are missing from Webflow.
+But perhaps the strongest argument for using Square Online over Webflow is if you need to sell in person — Square offers some very strong point-of-sale features that, as things stand, are unfortunately missing from Webflow.

-It’s worth noting that Square places a particular focus on restaurant owners, and accordingly comes with special features that are designed to make running a food or drink business easier (i.e., table management, tipping and loyalty card functionality).
+Square Online places a particular focus on restaurant owners, and accordingly comes with special features that are designed to make running a food or drink business very easy (these include table management, tipping and loyalty card functionality).

 So, if you work in catering, you may find Square to be a more ‘natural’ fit than Webflow.